 The Bottom Line

 Severe acne is both a cosmetic as well as a health issue.
-Following an apparently successful treatment with Accutane, it may come back again.
+Following an apparently successful treatment, it may come back again when Accutane leaves your system.

 Nevertheless, Accutane remains the most preferred treatment for severe acne.
 Using it properly is very important.
 It is because a wrong use may lead to some very dangerous complications.
 This is of immense importance if you are a woman of childbearing age.